-The project currently embraces an open pit mine capable of supplying ore to a crushing-grinding-froth flotation plant.
+The project currently embraces an open pit mine which supplied ore to a crushing-grinding-froth flotation plant.
 The plant was commissioned in 2007 and is designed to produce a gold and silver rich sulphide flotation concentrate for sale to a commercial smelter.
-Since early 2013 year there had been a shift in operations from mining and processing ore from open pits to operating from lower grade stock already mined which impacted negatively on production levels.
+Since early 2013 year there was a shift in operations from mining and processing ore from open pits to operating from lower grade stock already mined which impacted negatively on production levels.
 Later in 2013 the processing of low grade ore was suspended as a result of a reduction in the concentrate gold grade coupled with falling gold prices.
-Subsequently the Company commenced tests, which are ongoing, with regards to continuing production on a limited scale through the processing of tailing cells filled during the earlier operation of the mine.
+Subsequently the Company commenced tests with regards to continuing production on a limited scale through the processing of tailing cells filled during the earlier operation of the mine.
+An investigation of process economics suggests that this proposed operation may best be carried out in conjunction with processing ore from the underground mine.